-A recent paper by Miguel Urquiola and Eric Verhoogen (2009) explores how it is that children are allocated to different class sizes in a related, but different, situation in Chile where a version of Maimonides' rule is in place.
+A recent paper by Urquiola and Verhoogen (2008) explores how it is that children are allocated to different class sizes in a related, but different, situation in Chile where a version of Maimonides rule is in place.
 Urquiola and Verhoogen note that parents care a great deal about whether their children are in the 40 child class or the 20 child class, and for the private schools they study, they construct a model in which there is sorting across the boundary, so that the children in the smaller classes have richer, more educated parents than the children in the larger classes.
-Their data match such a model, so that at least some of the differences in test scores across class size come from differences in the children that would be present whatever the class size.
+Their data match such a model, so that at least some of the differences in test scores across class size come from differences in the children that would be present whatever the class-size.
 This paper is an elegant example of why it is so dangerous to make inferences from natural experiments without understanding the mechanisms at work.
-It also strongly suggests that the question of the effects of class size on student performance is not well-defined without a description of the environment in which class size is being changed (see also Christopher A. Sims 2010).
+It also strongly suggests that the question of the effects of class-size on student performance is not well-defined without a description of the environment in which class size is being changed, see also Sims (2010).

 Another good example comes to me in private correspondence from Branko Milanovic, who was a child in Belgrade in a school only half of whose teachers could teach in English, and who was randomly assigned to a class taught in Russian.
 He remembers losing friends whose parents (correctly) perceived the superior value of an English education, and were insufficiently dedicated socialists to accept their assignment.
-The two language groups of children remaining in the school, although "randomly" assigned, are far from identical, and IV estimates using the randomization could overstate the superiority of the English medium education.
+The two language groups of children remaining in the school, although "randomly" assigned, are far from identical, and IV estimates using the randomization could wrongly conclude that English medium education is inferior.

-More generally, these are examples where an instrument induces actual or quasi-random assignment, here of children into different classes, but where the assignment can be undone, at least partially, by the actions of the subjects.
-If children-or their parents care about whether they are in small or large classes, or in Russian or English classes, some will take evasive action-by protesting to authorities, finding a different school, or even moving-and these actions will generally differ by rich and poor children, by children with more or less educated parents, or by any factor that affects the cost to the child of being in a larger class.
-The behavioral response to the quasi-randomization (or indeed randomization) means that the groups being compared are not identical to start with (see also Justin McCrary 2008 and David S. Lee and Thomas Lemieux 2009 for further discussion and for methods of detection when this is happening).
+More generally, these are examples where an instrument induces actual or quasirandom assignment, here of children into different classes, but where the assignment can be undone, at least partially, by the actions of the subjects.
+If children-or their parents- care about whether they are in small or large classes, or in Russian or English classes, some will take evasive action-by protesting to authorities, finding a different school, or even moving-and these actions will generally differ by rich and poor children, by children with more or less educated parents, or by any factor that affects the cost to the child of being in a larger class.
+The behavioral response to the quasi-randomization (or indeed randomization) means that the groups being compared are not identical to start with, see also McCrary (2008) and Lee and Lemieux (2009) for further discussion and for methods of detection when this is happening.

 In preparation for the next section, I note that the problem here is not the fact that we have a quasi-experiment rather than a real experiment, so that there was no actual randomization.
-If children had been randomized into class size, as in the Belgrade example, the problems would have been the same unless there had been some mechanism for forcing the children (and their parents) to accept the assignment.
+If children had been randomized into class size, as in the Belgrade example, the problems would have been the same, unless there had been some mechanism for forcing the children (and their parents) to accept the assignment.

-4. Randomization in the Tropics
+4. Randomization in the tropics